-Strategy 1.2.A T IA, EP, TTB
+Strategy 1.2.A TIA, EP, TTB

-Support and promote trade policies and practices that level the playing field for U.S. workers and industries, reduce barriers to trade, and develop markets for U.S. goods and services.
+Support and promote trade policies and practices that level the playing field for U.S. workers and industries, increase resilient supply chains, reduce barriers to trade, and develop markets for U.S. goods and services.

-- ★ Increased access to foreign markets by U.S. - ★ Identified/addressed technical barriers to trade that have the potential to adversely affect U.S. alcohol exports
+- ★ Increased access to foreign markets by U.S. businesses - ★ Identified/addressed technical barriers to trade that have the potential to adversely affect U.S. alcohol exports